 Traffic Court Judges would sentence people to Court Supervision regularly.
 Many years ago, local media outlets published a series of investigative reports which highlighted how Court Supervision sentences had been abused in Traffic Court.
 Motorists, who were caught driving at a high rate of speed, and motorists who had a long history of speeding, were receiving Court Supervision on an all-too-regular regular basis.
 The investigative reports alarmed the public and caused the Illinois Legislature to enact laws which punished drivers caught driving at a high rate of speed much more severely than ever before in Illinois.
 Illinois made driving over the speed limit by certain excessive amounts an actual crime.
 The first such laws, set the threshold for making excessive driving a crime at 40 miles per hour over the speed limit.
 Since then, the threshold speed limit for charging a motorist with a crime has been reduced to 36 miles per hour over the posted speed limit.

-Driving 26 to 34 Miles Per Hour Over the Speed Limit is a Class B Misdemeanor
+Driving 26 to 34 Miles Per Hour Over the Speed Limit is a Class B Misdemeanor in Illinois

-Speeding becomes a crime in Illinois once you are caught driving 26 miles an hour or more over the posted speed limit.
+Speeding becomes a crime in Illinois once you are caught driving 26 miles an hour, or more, over the posted speed limit.
 Driving 26 to 34 miles per hour over the posted speed limit is a Class B Misdemeanor in Illinois "625 ILCS 5/11-601.5(a)

 ".
 A Class B Misdemeanor carries a possible sentence of up to six months in County Jail, a possible criminal conviction that will appear on a background search, a fine not to exceed $1,500, a possible license suspension, and possibly being dropped by your auto insurance carrier, or an increase in your insurance premiums.
 While receiving a jail sentence for Aggravated Speeding is somewhat uncommon in Illinois, the possibility of jail exists and becomes much more of a possibility the faster you were caught driving over the posted speed limit.

-Driving 35 Miles Per Hour Over the Speed Limit is a Class A Misdemeanor
+Driving 35 Miles Per Hour Over the Speed Limit is a Class A Misdemeanor in Illinois

 Driving 35 miles an hour, or more, over the posted speed limit, is a Class A Misdemeanor in Illinois.
 "625 ILCS 5/11-601.5(b)